leemunroe/blog/_drafts/css.markdown

 ### Conclusions and observations

 Reading through these different frameworks and methodologies gives you a better understanding of how to best name your classes.
+It makes me realize I've been writing rather sloppy CSS over the years.

-Going forward I plan to use a **combination of SMACCs, OOCSS and BEM**.
-I also plan to stay **closely aligned with Bootstrap** for common components like buttons, alerts, form elements.
+Going forward I plan to use a **combination of SMACCs, OOCSS and BEM, and staying closely aligned with Bootstrap** for common components like buttons, alerts, form elements.

-Recently I've rewritten [my own boilerplate](https://github.com/leemunroe/motherplate) to better align to this thinking.
-I've also restructured the **CSS file tree** to look like so:
+Recently I've modified [my own boilerplate](https://github.com/leemunroe/motherplate) to better align to this way of thinking.
+I've also restructured the CSS to look like so:

 {% highlight text %}
 +-- main.scss